Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 where, from (\ref{eq:t_star_res}), we have $t^{*}(\nu_{r},\nu_{r})= \rm{max}(10^{6}/\nu_{r}, Q_{\rm int}/(\nu_{r}(1+\xi^{\rm opt}(\nu_{r}))))$.
 For reference, for internal quality factors on the order of one million, $\nu_{l}=1$ kHz, and $\nu_{h}=100$ MHz, the integral in (\ref{eq:T_lower_constraint}) evaluates to several hours.

 \end{enumerate}

-As discussed above, the dense scan assumption implies that, for each dark-matter frequency, there are multiple resonant frequencies that are sensitive to the signal with maximum SNR--that is, without degradation from quantum noise.
-For a scan this dense, we may turn the sum in equation (\ref{eq:A_opt_varphi_restricted}) into an integral.
+As discussed above, the dense scan assumption implies that, for each dark-matter frequency, there are multiple resonant frequencies that are sensitive to the signal without degradation from quantum noise.
+We may then turn the sum in equation (\ref{eq:A_opt_varphi_restricted}) into an integral.
 A useful proxy for dwell time $\tau_{i}$ is a positive, differentiable scan density function $\tau(\nu_{r})$.
 Here, $\tau(\nu_{r})$ is defined such that the time to scan a frequency band of width $d\nu_{r}$ centered at frequency $\nu_{r}$ is $\tau(\nu_{r}) \frac{d\nu_{r}}{\nu_{r}}$.
 By choosing a scan density function $\tau(\nu_{r})$ and steps $\{\nu_{r}^{i} \}$, we choose dwell times:

 One may note that turning a sum into a integral usually means that we are taking the limit of infinitesimally small frequency steps: $\Delta \nu_{r}^{i}=\nu_{r}^{i+1}-\nu_{r}^{i} \rightarrow 0$.
-This may seem odd given that, physically, this would mean, for a fixed scan time $T_{\rm tot}$, that the dwell time $\tau_{i}$ at each step would also go to zero; this would imply that we are not dwelling longer than the resonator ring-up/dark-matter-coherence times.
+This may seem odd given that, physically, for a fixed scan time $T_{\rm tot}$, the dwell time $\tau_{i}$ at each step would also go to zero; this would imply that we are not dwelling longer than the resonator ring-up/dark-matter-coherence times.
 When not dwelling for a coherence time, the SNR formulae presented above are no longer valid, and therefore, it would seem that our argument is not self-consistent.
-However, as long as the physical frequency scan steps (each with dwell time longer than the coherence times) are sufficiently small, then mathematically, the sum may be approximated as an integral.
-We thus distinguish between the physical requirement that the dwell time be longer than the ring-up/coherence times for each resonant scan step (which still holds) and the mathematical approximation of turning the sum of (\ref{eq:gDM_min_time}) into an integral for a dense scan.
+However, as long as the physical frequency scan steps (each with dwell time longer than the ring-up/coherence times) are sufficiently small, then mathematically, the sum may be approximated as an integral.
+We thus distinguish between the physical requirement that the dwell time be longer than the ring-up/coherence times for each resonant scan step (which still holds) and the mathematical approximation of turning the sum of (\ref{eq:A_opt_varphi_restricted}) into an integral for a dense scan.\footnote{For resonator-based searches, one often quantifies the stepping of central frequency in terms of scan rate $d\nu_{r}/dt$, which is related to scan density function by $d\nu_{r}/dt=\nu_{r}/\tau(\nu_{r})$.\cite{brubaker2018first} We do not utilize the metric of scan rate for a number of reasons.
+In comparison to scan rate, scan density function interfaces more directly with the SNR formulae and with the constraint of fixed total search time.
+Unlike scan density function, scan rate, as used in the literature, often implicitly or explicitly encodes a specific prior.\cite{asztalos2010squid}}